Vintharas/js13k-spaceshooter/README.md

 - Enemies
   - [*] first version of enemy sentry that follows and shoots at you
     - [*] update collision engine to be able to impact things with bullets
-  - REFACTORING
-    - extract receiving impact animation into something reusable
-    - refactor collision engine to be more consistent across different types of objects
-    - refactor objects types to Enums
   - complete alien faction
-    - sentries
+    - [*] sentries
+    - mother ship
     - drones
-    - mother ship
+    - create fleet formations (with mother ship, drones and sentries)
-    - design pattern for this ships.
+    - [*] design pattern for this ships.
 Something greyish and purple
+      - looks great!
+Try some green as well and use either of those patterns
   - collision between enemies and asteroids!
   - handle collisions, idea of life/damage for non ship objects, etc
     - would be interesting to have the same for asteroids as well